XanaduAI/flamingpy/README.md

 RHG = SurfaceCode(3)
 ```

 The integer denotes the code distance.
 By default, the boundaries are set to "open".
-Next, we associate the nodes of the RHG lattice with CV-encoded qubits.
-Specifically, we utilize both GKP states and p-squeezed states as our CV layer.
-In FlamingPy, we make use of the `CVLayer` class to do this:
+Next, let us associate the nodes in the RHG lattice with CV states:

 ```
 CVRHG = CVLayer(RHG, p_swap=0.5)
 ```

-The probability of a qubit in the lattice being encoded as GKP state and p-squeezed state is `1-p_swap` and `p_swap`, respectively.
+Now, half the lattice (on average) will be labelled a GKP state, and the other half a p-squeezed state.
 Next, we can apply a noise model to the states:

 ```
 grn_model = {"noise": "grn", "delta": 0.1}